chempananickal/Tumor_Classifier/README.md

 End-to-end brain MRI tumor classifier (pituitary / glioma / meningioma / negative) with a training pipeline (PyTorch + DenseNet121) and an interactive Streamlit app producing Grad-CAM heatmaps for transparency.

-Authored by Rubin James (Group3) as my submission for the "Projektpraktikum" course at Provadis Hochschule, BIN23.
+Authored by Rubin James (BIN23 Group 3) as my submission for the "Projektpraktikum" course at Provadis School of International Management and Technology, BIN23.

 ---